-The MS4 Operator does not have a paid staff of employees to implement the stormwater program.
-Therefore, the MS4 Operator has engaged a Stormwater Consultant to direct program implementation during the permit term.
-The Stormwater Consultant is responsible for coordinating SWMP related activities including development of BMPs, correspondence with the TCEQ, preparing the Annual Reports, and other activities, to comply with the permit conditions.
-The Stormwater Consultant is responsible for coordinating efforts, including those of other consultants, related to compliance with TPDES Permit No TXR040000.
-The Stormwater Consultant will set milestones and report directly to the MS4 Operator on a regular basis to keep them apprised of the SWMP implementation progress.
-The following MS4 consultants will assist in the implementation of the SWMP:
+The MS4 Operator has staff to fulfill program implementation of this SWMP.
+The MS4 Operator's chosen program administrator is responsible for coordinating SWMP-related activities including development of BMPs, correspondence with the TCEQ, and other coordination efforts related to compliance with TPDES Permit No. TXR040000.
+The respective MS4 Operator staff will report directly to the program administrator on a regular basis to keep him/her apprised of the SWMP implementation progress.
+While implementation efforts are solely the responsibility of GCDD1, it has engaged a Stormwater Consultant for the preparation and submittal the SWMP and Annual Reports.
+The following entities assist in the writing and implementation of the SWMP: